idaholab/Ingest/README.md

 - *INL network or ZScaler Only* - you will need to download the CAINLROOT.cer from your certificate manager.
 This is needed for the common gotchas and getting setup steps below if you work behind a proxy, like INL does via ZScaler and their internal network

 ## Installation
 1. Navigate to the root of the project and run `asdf install` - this will install all the toolchain and language dependencies needed locally.
-Optionally you may install these in the global space
+(In order for VSCode's Elixir plugin to work you must also set the global erlang and elixir versions via `asdf global {erlang/elixir} {latest/version in .tool-versions}`)
 2. Run `mix deps.get` & `mix deps.compile`
 3. Install the `phx_new` generator - `mix archive.install hex phx_new`
 4. Modify the configuration file in `config/dev.exs` - you will at least need to modify the database configuration to point to your local Postgres server.